ualberta-smr/PyMigBench/docs/tool.md

 * `-d`, `-dt`, `--data-types`: Specifies the data types on which to query.
   It has three options: `all`, `lp` or `library-pair`, `mg` or `migration`.
 A `count` query allows multiple data types and `all` is default.
-The other queries accept just one mandatory data type, no defaults.
+The other queries accept just one mandatory data type, there is no default and do not accept `all`.
 * `-f`, `--filters`: You can pass zero or more filters to all queries.
 Each filter must be in the format `<property>=<value>`.
 Here, `property` is a property of a data type.